evmcnb/quartz/content/Pearls/Preterm prelabour rupture of membranes.md

 ### Management

-- Admit for observation and monitor for signs of infection
+- Admit for observation and monitor for signs of infection - 48 hours to see if labour will start
-- Oral erythromycin for 10 days or until labour is established
+- Oral erythromycin 250 mg for 10 days or until labour is established
-- Antenatal corticosteroids (usually dexamethasone)
+- Antenatal corticosteroids (usually dexamethasone/betamethasone) 12mg IM x 2
 - Consider IV mag sulphate for fetal neuroprotection if <30 weeks and birth is imminent
 - **Delivery is recommended at 37 weeks** if there are no other indications for early delivery (chorioamnionitis, fetal compromise)